 • Member Only: an individual member of Zion Health

-• Member & Spouse: Two married members
+• Member & Spouse: Two married members or two members in a domestic partnership

 • Member & Child(ren): A member and any eligible dependent children, without membership of a spouse